Special Situations

 5. File a formal appeal.
 Follow the instructions on your denial notice to file within the deadline.
 Include your doctor’s supporting statement and any relevant medical records.

 6. Get free help.
 Contact your State Health Insurance Assistance Program (SHIP) for free counseling, or call 1-800-MEDICARE (1-800-633-4227).
-The Center for Medicare Advocacy offers a free self-help packet for SNF appeals.
+Medicare’s claims & appeals guide walks through the SNF appeal steps.

 Sources